 Pulp, paper and boardSulzer is the world leader in innovative, reliable, and proven pumping, agitation and mixing solutions for the pulp and paper industry.
 Our deep process and application knowledge is based on long-term close co-operation with the producers, machinery suppliers and engineering companies.

-MCE pumping systemsMCE™ medium-consistency centrifugal pumps are used for demanding medium-consistency fibrous slurry applications up to 18% consistency to ensure process reliability, high efficiency, and low operating costs.
+MCE pumping systemsMCE™ medium-consistency centrifugal pumps are used for demanding medium-consistency pulp applications up to 18% consistency to ensure process reliability, high efficiency, and low operating costs.

 Sulzer Management AG